 Shore Protect Team builds concrete block retaining walls, rock riprap revetment, and timber retaining systems for Grapevine Lake shoreline erosion control in Tarrant and Denton counties.
 Concrete block retaining walls are the most common choice for Grapevine Lake residential bank erosion because they provide durable protection against both wave erosion and the shoreline slumping that affects the lake's clay soils during wet-dry cycles.
 Shore Protect Team assesses the soil conditions, wave exposure, and aesthetic preferences at each Grapevine Lake property before recommending the most appropriate retaining wall system.

 Contact Shore Protect Team with your Grapevine Lake property location in Tarrant or Denton County and photos of your shoreline erosion, dock, or retaining wall.
-We assess the Corps permit requirements and recreational wave conditions at your specific Grapevine Lake location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to start your Grapevine Lake waterfront project.